calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-10-security-intro.md

 Additionally, we also need:
 - **Authentication**: a way to authenticate users (ID, passwords)
 - **Non-repudiation**: ensure that no party can deny that it sent or received a message or approved some information
-	- Assurance that someone cannot deny the validity of something
+	- Assurance that someone cannot deny the validity of message or information

 ### Attacks Against CIA Triad